-Although domestic guinea pigs have a reduced brain size then their wild relatives, they are still just as smart if not smarter!
+Although domestic guinea pigs have a reduced brain size than their wild relatives, they are still just as smart if not smarter!
 A study in the journal of Animal Cognition suggests that although they do have a reduction in brain size over their bolder and more aggressive wild cousins they may actually be quicker learners!
 In the study, three tests were carried out to see the differences between the domesticated guinea pig and the wild cavies.

 Boldness and aggression.

-Cavies were quicker to approach the duck and adopted aggressive behaviours such as teeth chattering and curved body language when approaching the unfamiliar guinea pig.
-Whilst the guinea pigs were more timid and took longer to approach.
-In this case the wild cavies were deemed more bold and aggressive.
+Cavies were quicker to approach the duck.
+They immediately adopted aggressive behaviours such as teeth chattering and curved body language when approaching the unfamiliar guinea pig.
+Whilst the guinea pigs were timider and took longer to approach.
+In this case, the wild cavies were deemed more bold and aggressive.

-The domesticated guinea pigs grasped this concept and figured out how to get the cumber much quicker than the wild cavies.
-Usually domestication of pets produces less intelligent animals and they experience cognitive decline, broadly speaking.
+The domesticated guinea pigs grasped this concept.
+It figured out how to get the cucumber much quicker than the wild cavies.
+Usually, the domestication of pets produces less intelligent animals and they experience cognitive decline, broadly speaking.

 A normal guinea pigs eyes are both the same size, clear, bright and should protrude slightly.
 Guinea pigs usually keep their eyes open all the time even when sleeping!
 Only a small few close their eyes fully when they sleep.

 An experiment was carried out by Horst Bielfeld in his book Guinea Pigs — A Complete Pet Owner’s Manual where he uses coloured food bowls to distinguish whether a guinea pig could see colours and it concluded that they can.

-We have never cleaned our guinea pigs ears and I regularly check them as part of their grooming routine and none of ours have ever suffered with ear conditions.
-If your unsure then speak to your local vets.
-The usual ear cleaning kit of water and cotton buds is also useful to have in on standby just incase they develop any ear aliments.
+We have never cleaned our guinea pigs ears.
+I do however regularly check them as part of their grooming routine.
+Not a single one of our guinea pigs have ever suffered from ear conditions.
+If you are unsure then speak to your local vets.
+The usual ear cleaning kit of water and cotton buds is also useful to have on standby just in case they develop any ear ailments.

-Its normal for the outer ear to sustain a little damage such as a slight rip or tear as unfortunately the hierarchy battle is ongoing for piggies.
-As long as they aren’t huge rips or infected/swollen / bleeding then its best to just monitor the situation.
+It’s normal for the outer ear to sustain a little damage such as a slight rip or tear as unfortunately, the hierarchy battle is ongoing for piggies.
+As long as they aren’t huge rips or infected/swollen / bleeding then it’s best to just monitor the situation.

 Guinea pigs sneeze frequently throughout the day but anything excessive is a cause for concern.
 Guinea pigs expel air from their nose and it creates a high pitched sound but is unmistakably a sneeze.
 Guinea pigs that begin to sneeze constantly may also just be allergic to their bedding.

 Feet and Claws

-A young guinea pigs claws start out short, sharp and pointy and as the guinea pig ages they become thicker, more brittle and unfortunately grow for irregularly.
-This is why its important to decide on how your guinea pigs claws will be trimmed (either by you or a professional) and then stick to that routine.
+A young guinea pigs claws start out short, sharp and pointy and as the guinea pig ages, they become thicker, more brittle and unfortunately grow irregularly.
+This is why it’s important to decide on how your guinea pigs claws will be trimmed (either by you or a professional) and then stick to that routine.

 A guinea pigs feet are soft on the underside and should be regularly examined as part of your grooming routine.
 Due to the soft underside of their feet, guinea pigs should be kept on a soft surface especially since they have no fur on the under sole of them either.